josygeorge/SmartHire/README.md

 - 🧪 Tested with Jest & React Testing Library
 - ⚡️ Debounced search input and memoized rendering
 - ✅ Form validation with React Hook Form + Yup
+- 🔑 User Authentication: Secure Sign Up and Sign In and a secure 'Forgot Password' flow powered by the Resend API
 - ☁️ Deployed to Render and Vercel

 ---